-(2) Before varying a condition of a licence under subsection (1), the licencing authority shall give notice in writing to the affected licensees and by publication in a newspaper of nationwide circulation.
+- (2) Before varying a condition of a licence under subsection (1), the licensing authority shall give notice in writing to the affected licensees and by publication in a newspaper of nationwide circulation and through such other media as the licensing authority shall consider appropriate. - (3) A notice under subsection (2) shall- - (a) specify the variation intended to be made with respect to the licence; - (b) set out the reasons for such variance; - (c) specify the time within which the variation shall take effect;

-- (3) A notice under subsection (2) shall- - (a) specify the variation intended to be made with respect to the licence; - (b) set out the reasons for such variance; - (c) specify the time within which the variation shall take effect: - (d) require the licencee and any other person to submit any representations within thirty days from the date of the notice; - (e) specify the place from which information regarding the variation may be obtained; and - (f) set out such further information as the licencing authority may consider necessary. - (4) Where a variation is intended to remedy or prevent an act which may be against public interest, the licencing authority may vary the condition and inform the licencee in writing within one day of such variation and reasons thereof. - 20.
-(1) A licensing authority may cancel a licence if-
+- (d) require the licensee and any other person to submit any representations within thirty days from the date of the notice; - (e) specify the place from which information relating to the variation may be obtained; and - (f) set out such further information as the licensing authority may consider necessary. - (4) Where a variation is intended to remedy or prevent an act which may be against public interest, the licensing authority may vary the condition and inform the licensee in writing within one day of such variation and reasons thereof. - 20.
+(1) A licensing authority may cancel a licence if the licensee -

-Cancellation of
+Cancellation of licence.

-- (a) the licensee fails to meet any condition imposed by the licencing authority; - (b) fails to comply with the provisions of the licencing legislation; or - (c) the licensee surrenders the licence to the relevant licensing authority together with a notice setting out a request that the licence be cancelled. - 21.
-(1) An applicant who is aggrieved by a decision of the relevant licensing authority to reject an application or grant an application subject to conditions or to cancel a licence may apply for a review of the decision-
+- (a) fails to meet any condition imposed by the licensing authority; - (b) fails to comply with the provisions of the licensing legislation; or - (c) surrenders the licence to the relevant licensing authority together with a notice setting out a request that the licence be cancelled. - 21.
+(1) An applicant or any other person who is aggrieved by a decision of a licensing authority with respect to the application or cancellation of a licence may apply for a review of the decision -